 Kyiv-Pechersk Lavra – Monastery of the Caves

-Early next morning I’m in the courtyard of Kyiv-Pechersk Lavra (also called Kievo-Pecherska Lavra) – Monastery of the Caves.
+Early next morning I’m in the courtyard of Kyiv-Pechersk Lavra – Monastery of the Caves.
 Golden domes abound!
 When the Cathedral of the Dormition was restored after having been “razed to the ground by an explosion of terrible force” in 1941, it took nine kilos of leaf gold to gild its domes and crosses, according to my book Kiev: Architecture History.

 Entrance to the monastery is through Trinity Gate.
 From 1106, it’s adorned with images of saints and topped with a cross.

-This is August, Europe’s prime holiday season.
-Lavra is the principal sight in Kiev; hordes will no doubt soon rush in.
+This is August, prime holiday season in Europe.
+Lavra is the principal sight in Kyiv; hordes will no doubt soon rush in.
 But for now, I’m the only one here, apart from five pigeons pecking on a sticky bun that has miraculously escaped the sweeper.
-All I hear is the belfry chime, the soft rustle of the fountains and the wind whispering through the trees.
+The only sounds are the belfry’s chime, the fountains’ soft rustle and the wind whispering through the trees.

 Like St Sophia, Caves is a UNESCO World Heritage Site.
-I don’t know if UNESCO has rules about on site ATMs, but this monastery has one immediately inside the entrance.
-It’s tastefully hidden inside a room with an open door, but impossible to miss.
+I don’t know if UNESCO has rules about on-site ATMs, but this monastery has one immediately inside the entrance.
+It is tastefully hidden inside a room with an open door, yet impossible to miss.

 A large compound, more than 11 hectares, this is very much a living monastery.
 Along the Upper Lavra, monks’ dormitories line the courtyard.

-The heady scent of roses emanates from a small bed; elsewhere apple trees and sunflowers vy for space.
+The heady scent of roses emanates from a small bed; elsewhere apple trees and sunflowers vie for space.
 Around every corner, another golden dome gleams in the early morning sunshine.
 A young man with a baby stroller negotiates his way down a steep street paved with ancient stone slabs, leading to Lower Lavra.
-Further down, the river Dniepr floats lazily by.
+Further down, the river Dnipro floats by lazily.

 A green sign says KABA, and I’m soon drinking strong Ukrainian coffee by the Exhibition Hall, gazing at vendors laying out their wares: embroidered table clothes, blouses, souvenir icons and books are for sale.
-Apparently, there’s nothing wrong with doing business on holy grounds here either.
-I think someone might have a word or two to say about this practice, though.
-An episode comes to mind of him entering the temple area and driving out all who were buying and selling there.
-Something about overturning the tables of moneychangers and the benches of those selling doves, isn’t it?
-But what do I know; this particular part of the gospels may be modernised by now – as opposed to, say, views on homosexuality.
-But I digress.
+Apparently, there’s nothing wrong with doing business on holy grounds.

-Without warning, the locks of heaven opens and I’m pelted with buckets of rain.
+Without warning, the locks of heaven open and I’m pelted with rain.
 People don’t seem to mind much; some dig out umbrellas, but most just get on with their business.
 Everywhere, people are making the sign of the cross and kissing relics.
 To enter the churches, women have to cover their heads, while men, curiously, have to uncover theirs.

 The narrow, white-washed catacombs feels serene.
 Along the walls are mummified monks in glass caskets, dressed in green and gold robes.
-Mostly just the robes are visible, but here and there a mummified hand protrudes, darkened by the years.
-I, being morbidly curious, lean over every casket, looking for body parts.
+Mostly just the robes are visible, but here and there, a mummified hand protrudes, darkened by the years.

 St Andrew’s Descent